-Rigid-flex and flexible printed circuit boards are becoming more popular every day.
+Rigid-flex PCB and flexible printed circuit boards are becoming more popular every day.
 If you would like to discover more about how to streamline assembly and improve the reliability of a rigid-flex PCB, you’ve come to the right place!

 What Is a Rigid-Flex PCB?

 Let’s remind you that a printed circuit board is a crucial part of many electronic products.
 It serves to connect other electronic components of the product and ensure their proper functioning.
 Although its history goes back over a century, it was around 1936 when the first PCB was used in a product.

 Today, PCBs are widely popular, and the world market went over $60 billion several years ago.
 The manufacturing process also improved, and we now have both rigid and WellPCB offers DC motor controllers in both domestic and international markets.
 We have a flexible printed circuit boards.

-If you want the best of both, you should consider a rigid flex PCB.
-Those are boards that utilise a mixture of rigid and flexible technology.
+If you want the best of both, you should consider a rigid-flex PCB.
+Those are boards that utilize a mixture of rigid and flexible technology.

 The idea of combining the best from flex and rigid boards is to maximize reliability while optimizing the cost and streamlining the assembly process.

-The primary benefit includes eliminating the requirement of cables and connectors that would otherwise be placed between rigid components.
+The primary benefit includes eliminating cables and connectors’ requirement that would otherwise be placed between rigid components.
 As a result, you will have a board that is easier to manufacture and smaller in size and weight.

 Additionally, the assembly process will be streamlined because the manufacturers can handle boards easily.
-Furthermore, the entire process, as well as test conditions, is made relatively simple and takes less time.
+Furthermore, the entire process and test conditions are made relatively simple and take less time.

 Rigid-Flex PCB Applications and Uses

 The fact that rigid-flex boards are so reliable made its use widespread throughout different industries and applications.